baygaliyev/baygaliyev/README.md

 - 👋 Hi, I’m @baygaliyev
-- 👀 I’m interested in Data Science, FinTech, Digital Marketing and Urbanism
+- 👀 I’m interested in Data Science, FinTech and Urbanism
 - 🌱 I’m currently learning analysis of time series and distributions
 - 💞️ I’m looking to collaborate on projects related to finance and urban data science